Shuvadeepmaity/AHPtableGenerator/README.md

 ## Example of generated file

-Small portion of generated code (indentation not included)
+Small portion of generated code (indentation not included).

 ```latex
 \usepackage{booktabs} % Add this line to the preamble (before \begin{document})